guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 to ensures that docker will now not be able to write into this folder or any of its sub-folders.

 `docker run -d -p 3000:80 --rm --name feedback-app -v feedback:app/feedback -v "home/user/guilherme/dev:/app:ro" -v feddback-note:volumes`

-Docker uses storage drivers to enable layered architecture.
-Some of the common storage drivers are: AUFS, ZFS, BTRFS, Device Mapper, Overlay, Overlay2.
-The selection of the storage driver depends on the underlying OS.

->[!info]
->Docker will choose the best storage driver available automatically based on the operating system.

 How can I get my web server to access the database on the database container?